 If your team is lacking, thats ok.
 Just document the positions you plan to fill and the qualifications of your ideal candidates.

 9. Financial Plan

 The financial plan section starts by detailing the amount of funding the company needs if applicable.
 It should then detail the uses of these funds so both you and others have clarity regarding where money will be spent.

 Next, you will include summaries of your financial projections which include your income statement, balance sheet, and cash flow statement (your full projections will go in your appendix).

 To create a great financial plan:

 - Use Realistic Assumptions.
-It’s easy to assume your company will grow by 400% each year in your financial model, but it’s hard to actually achieve such growth.
+Its easy to assume your company will grow by 400% each year in your financial model, but its hard to achieve such growth.
 Be as realistic as possible.

-- Leverage Industry Research: Particularly if there are public companies operating in your industry, you can find their historical growth rates and financial metrics.
+- Leverage Industry Research: Particularly if public companies are operating in your industry, you can find their historical growth rates and financial metrics.
 Find and use these in your financial projections.
-With regards to metrics, let me give you an example.
-In the restaurant industry, the average cost of goods sold (COGS) is between 20% and 40%.
+With regard to metrics, let me give you an example.
+The restaurant industry’s average cost of goods sold (COGS) is between 20% and 40%.
 As such, in nearly every case, if your company is a restaurant, you should project your COGS as being within this range.

-Talking about finances, make sure that you use a good accounting software for your business.
+When discussing finances, make sure you use good accounting software for your business.
 It will help you to track your financial transactions from day 1.

 Hope you liked this article.
 Please share your thoughts in the comments section below.